Hackbridge Primary School Nursery Admission Arrangements for Entry in 2019/2020

 Placements are 9.15am – 3.15pm, Monday – Friday during term time.

-(Please note that a meal charge will be payable if a school dinner is taken – arrangements/availability for lunches will be confirmed in the summer term.)
+(Please note that a meal charge will be payable if a school dinner is taken – current arrangements for lunches are packed lunch only.)

 26 full-time (30 hour ) places are available.